SAKryukov/dotnet-solution-structure/articles/article1.md

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

 Good news: your development life can be more pleasant and less troublesome than you thought

-This article is a set of units and illustrative materials used to share several ideas on the improvement of the .NET solution structure SA???
+This article presents a set of units and illustrative materials used to share several ideas on the improvement of a .NET solution structure.
+As a part of a projected series of articles on the topic and corresponding code repository, it covers code isolation in general, and in specific isolation aspects: isolation of source code, solution metadata, versions, dependency layers, metadata-driven technologies, and plugin architecture.

 <!-- https://www.codeproject.com/Articles/5367811/Solution-Structure-Code-Isolation -->